CantChangeMe/interview-notes/JunitsAndMockito.md

             Its better to use @Rule because you can define multiple rules whereas in case of @Runwith(SomeRunner.class)//@Runwith(MockitoJUnitRunner.class). you can have only one runner.

+         Using spy
+            Used to spy on a class.Like mocking a desired method call on the class and letting other methods of class as it is.

 </pre>

   ## Static imports